hl7au/au-fhir-ps/input/pagecontent/terminology.md

 See the [FHIR terminology section]({{site.data.fhir.path}}terminologies-systems.html) for a complete discussion on code systems and a list of code system names used in FHIR.

-The following code systems are referenced by the value sets listed above.
+The following code systems are referenced by the value sets listed above or are the code system for a fixed value in an AU PS profile.

 Column attribute descriptions are as follows:
 <ul>
   <li><strong>CodeSystem:</strong> The title of a code system.</li>
-  <li><strong>ValueSet where used:</strong> The value set(s) that reference the code system.</li>
+  <li><strong>ValueSet where used:</strong> The value set(s) that reference the code system or the profile where a fixed value is applied.</li>
   <li><strong>Available from:</strong> Where the code system is published.</li>
   <li><strong>Publisher:</strong> Identifies the organisation responsible for maintaining the code system.</li>
 </ul>